sws121-logo/Task1-2/README.md

 This project provides a robust framework for processing web content and facilitating chat interactions through a clean and efficient API built with FastAPI.
 Feel free to extend its functionality or integrate it into larger applications.
 ```

-Feel free to modify any sections to better fit your project's specifics!